suhailgupta/redis/README.md

 ---

+## 📁 Repository Structure

+This repository is organized in two parts:

+### 📘 Day-wise Notes
+- Each day has its **own folder** containing detailed notes.
+- These notes correspond to the topics covered in that specific session.
+- Navigate to the respective `day-xx` folder for explanations, diagrams, and references.

+### 💻 Common Codebase
+- The **codebase is shared across the entire series**.
+- All live coding, examples, and projects are implemented in a **single common codebase**.
+- Code evolves incrementally as the series progresses.

+> 👉 **Notes are day-wise.
+Code is common and cumulative.**

+---

 ## 📌 What You’ll Learn
 - How Redis actually works internally
 - When and why Redis is used in real systems